 We await the day when marketing for peanut butter and other products includes “no palm oil” labeling as industry-wide advertising.

 These ingredients are typically made from palm oil in peanut butter and nut butter products.
 Mono- and Diglycerides are emulsifiers that manufacturers use to stabilize foods, such as peanut butter, mayonnaise, ice cream, baked goods, margarine, and others.

-In nut butters, companies use mono- and diglycerides to prevent the oils from separating.
+In nut butters, companies use Mono- and Diglycerides to prevent the oils from separating.
 We avoid all products with Mono- & Diglycerides because very rarely will the company spell out their source.

 When there are hydrogenated oils added to peanut butter, it increases shelf-life and doesn’t need to be refrigerated.